UK BBSRC-US NSF/BIO Lead Agency Pilot

 - an estimate of the funding to be requested from NSF/BIO and BBSRC (a detailed budget is not required at this time)

-- If BBSRC is the prospective lead agency applicants should e-mail their intention to submit to INCA@bbsrc.ac.uk.
-If NSF is the prospective lead agency applicants should e-mail NSFBIOBBSRC@nsf.gov
+- If BBSRC is the prospective lead agency applicants should submit the LOI through Je-S; (see guidance notes).
+If NSF is the prospective lead agency applicants should submit the LOI through fastlane.

-- The ITS will be shared with the non-lead agency to check for eligibility (namely whether the proposed research fits within the participating agencies' portfolio, the scope of the pilot and whether the proposed researchers and institutions meet the agencies' funding eligibility requirements).
-The ITS will also be used to gauge proposal pressure by program and assist programs with budget planning
+- The LOI will be shared between BBSRC and NSF/BIO to check for eligibility (namely whether the proposed research fits within the participating agencies' portfolios, the scope of the pilot and whether the proposed researchers and institutions meet the agencies' funding eligibility requirements).
+The LOI will also be used to gauge proposal pressure by program and assist programs with budget planning.

-- Following consultation between NSF/BIO and BBSRC the lead agency will provide feedback (generally within 10 working days) to the applicant on whether or not the proposed submission can proceed
+- Following consultation between NSF/BIO and BBSRC feedback will be provided to the lead applicant (generally within 15 working days) on whether or not the proposed submission can proceed.

 - Full proposal

 - If BBSRC is the lead agency, proposers must comply with the proposal preparation requirements outlined in the BBSRC Grants Guide and proposals should be submitted via the Research Councils Joint Electronic Submission (Je-S) system using the BBSRC's Responsive Mode Research Grants scheme.
-UK proposers should follow the directions set out in the document 'BBSRC guidance notes for the BBSRC-NSF-BIO Lead Agency Pilot Application Procedures'
+UK proposers should follow the directions set out in the document 'BBSRC guidance notes for the BBSRC-NSF-BIO Lead Agency Pilot Application Procedures'.
+If both agencies approve funding for the project, US proposers will be provided contact information for a program officer in NSF BIO who will provide guidance on submitting a proposal for their portion of the project to NSF via fastlane.

 - The proposal should include a description of the full proposed research program and research team and describe the total resources for the joint project (that is, the funds requested from both NSF/BIO and BBSRC).
 However, the budget forms submitted to the lead agency should only indicate the amount requested from that agency.
-A copy of the proposed requested budget of the non-lead agency should be included as part of the full proposal
+A copy of the proposed requested budget of the non-lead agency as well as Biosketches for participants in the non-lead country should be included as part of the full proposal as supplementary documentation.

 How to submit a full proposal to BBSRC